mordae/snack/README.md

 **Strict ByteString Parser Combinator**

 - Simple.
 Feel free to contribute.
 - Fast.
-Faster then Attoparsec.
+Sometimes faster then Attoparsec.
 - ASCII.
 Good enough for IETF formats.
 - Also Text.
 But quite slower.